Master of Education (Leadership)

 - EDU400 - Biblical Foundations of Education

-- Explain the relationship between the Bible as a unified narrative and theology, and appreciate the variety of different approaches to theology and the potential influence each may have on education.
+- Explain the difference between various understandings of theology and an approach to the Bible that sees it as a unified narrative, considering the potential influence each may have on education

-- Summarise the major concerns of hermeneutics and methods of interpreting the Bible, including concerns regarding epistemological approaches to the Bible as God’s written word.
+- Summarise some of the difficulties with different methods of Biblical interpretation and approaches to hermeneutics, including concerns regarding epistemological approaches to the Bible as the written word of God

-- Discuss the themes of Scripture and their pertinence to schooling.
+- Consider the themes of Scripture and their pertinence to schooling

 - EDU504 - Worldview Perspectives in Education